Sleep meditation is a hot topic these days, and this is why…

 We can learn how to get better sleep without the side effects of medication.

-Humans spend about one-third of their lives sleeping, so it should come as no surprise that sleep is such an important part of our daily lives.
+We spend about one-third of our lives sleeping, so it should come as no surprise that sleep is such an important part of our daily lives.
 We’ve also been seeing a huge interest in the concept of mindfulness and how being mindful throughout the day can significantly benefit your health and well-being.